Rollin' 30s Harlem Crips: History

-The Rollin' 30s Harlem Crips were established in New York City by Dalmin "Diamond" Mayen, his two brothers and several other associates, who set up a drug enterprise in the blocks surrounding 118th Street and Fifth Avenue after arriving from Belize in the late 1980s or early 1990s.
+The Rollin' 30s Harlem Crips were established in New York City by Dalmin "Diamond" Mayen, his two brothers (Kirkus and Morgan), and several other associates, who set up a drug enterprise in the blocks surrounding 118th Street and Fifth Avenue after arriving from Belize in the late 1980s or early 1990s (around 1989).
+Kirkus, the oldest brother and a reputed drug dealer, quickly established a base of operations at 1 East 118th Street, right outside American Legion Post 1943.
 By 1995, the gang was active in Harlem and responsible for several assaults and shootings.
-In 1997, the gang was making $4,000 per day in drug sales.